Cold Case Closed: Jefferson Parish couple arrested 1992 death of baby girl - NewsBreak

 GRETNA, La. ( WGNO ) — A Jefferson Parish cold case is finally closed after an arrest was made 31 years later.

 On Jan.
 6, 2022, the Mississippi Bureau of Investigations requested the help of the Louisiana State Police Bureau of Investigations and the New Orleans Field Office, to assist with an investigation into the 1992 homicide of an infant.
+Lafayette man doing yard work hears cries for help; thwarts suicide attempt

+An autopsy report listed the cause of death as perinatal asphyxia due to smothering.
 Close

 Thanks for signing up!